 In 1978, the US Environmental Protection Agency (EPA) initiated a laboratory certification program for laboratories involved in analyzing drinking water and delegated the authority for operation of the program to state agencies.
 Over the ensuing years, many states expanded this program to include other environmental media.
 As a result of efforts that began in 1987, a National Environmental Laboratory Accreditation Program (NELAP) has been created and is now managed by The NELAC Institute (TNI).
-This presentation will summarize the activities leading up to the formation of TNI, describe in detail the core programs being performed by the new organization and provide information about the future of national laboratory accreditation.
+This article will summarize the activities leading up to the formation of TNI and describe in detail the operation of NELAP.